crissNb/Dynamic-Island-Sketchybar/README.md

 ### Recommended Features
 For General Notification feature, I suggest you to turn on the "Do Not Disturb" on your macOS settings.
 This way the notifications will only be shown via the dynamic island.

-**Notifications are currently DISABLED.
-It has been rewritten in C (and it's functional), but it seems like I need to remake the config file.
-You could theoretically uncomment the lines in helper program to force enable notifications.**

 If you would like to purely rely on the dynamic island interface for your audio (and brightness coming soon) levels, type the following command in terminal:
 ```bash
 launchctl unload -F /System/Library/LaunchAgents/com.apple.OSDUIHelper.plist